Pelican West

-Pelican West is the debut studio album by British new wave band Haircut One Hundred, released in February 1982 by Arista Records.
-It peaked at No. 2 on the UK Albums Chart and No. 31 on the Billboard 200, and was certified platinum by the British Phonographic Industry.
+Pelican West is the debut studio album by the British new wave band Haircut One Hundred, released on 26 February 1982 by Arista Records.
+It peaked at No. 2 on the UK Albums Chart and No. 31 on the Billboard 200, and was certified platinum by the British Phonographic Industry (BPI).

 The album featured three hit singles: "Love Plus One", "Favourite Shirts (Boy Meets Girl)" and "Fantastic Day".
 It was reissued on CD in 1992, retitled as Pelican West Plus and including five bonus tracks.

-Pelican West was included in the book 1001 Albums You Must Hear Before You Die.
+Frontman Nick Heyward later said, "It was a team effort, and everyone had their roles.
+My job was like the Paul McCartney one in the Beatles' Get Back film.
+The rest of the guys looked to me for direction, and I had to push them to turn these glorified jam sessions into three-minute pop songs."